-Alaska’s eastern interior promises high adventure in a part of the state that relatively few visitors explore.
-Tok Air Service is your local expert, offering advice and year-round charter flights into this jaw-dropping wonderland, including Wrangell-St. Elias National Park, Tetlin National Wildlife Refuge, and Yukon Charley Rivers National Preserve.
-Land on a remote glacier, see dramatic mountains up close, and watch for grizzlies, sheep, moose and caribou.
+Alaska’s eastern interior offers an exciting playground of adventure in an area with relatively few visitors.
+And Tok Air Service is your local expert to this jaw-dropping wonderland, with expert advice and year-round charter flights.
+Take off with Tok to Wrangell-St. Elias National Park, Tetlin National Wildlife Refuge, and Yukon Charley Rivers National Preserve.
+Then land on a remote glacier, see dramatic mountains up close, and watch for grizzlies, sheep, moose, and caribou.

 Wrangell-St. Elias National Park

 At 13.2 million acres, this is America’s largest national park.
-Take an epic flight to explore massive mountains and glaciers with chances to see grizzlies, moose and Dall sheep that make their home in the park.
-The national’s largest glacial system is found in Wrangell-St. Elias, covering one-quarter of the park.
-What a perfect opportunity for a glacier landing!
+Take an epic flight to explore massive mountains and glaciers, with chances to see the grizzlies, moose, and Dall sheep that make their home here.
+You’ll also find the nation’s largest glacial system, covering a full quarter of the park.

 Tetlin National Wildlife Refuge

-A range of landscapes, from snow-capped mountains to rivers, forest and tundra, can be found in this nearly 700,000 acre refuge.
-Tetlin is well-known to birders, since the wetlands here attract more than 160 migratory bird species (some rarely seen in other parts of Alaska) and are host to 30 resident species.
-Other wildlife includes caribou, moose, bear, wolves and Dall sheep.
+Discover a range of landscapes in this nearly 700,000-acre refuge—from snow-capped mountains to rivers, forests, and tundra.
+Tetlin is well-known to birders; the wetlands here attract more than 160 migratory bird species (some rarely seen in other parts of Alaska) and play host to 30 resident species.
+You’ll also find other wildlife, like caribou, moose, bear, wolves, and Dall sheep.

 Yukon-Charley Rivers National Preserve

-From Tok, it’s a 45-minute scenic flight to the headwaters of the Charley, a 106-mile stretch of river that drops about 31 feet per mile until it empties into the Yukon River, one of the most remote and amazing wilderness waterway in Alaska.
-During the flight, you may see grizzlies, or large herds of caribou.
-Land at the Charley River and hang out or throw a line in for some fun grayling fishing.
+From Tok, it’s a 45-minute scenic flight to the headwaters of the Charley—a 106-mile stretch of river that drops about 31 feet per mile until it empties into the Yukon River.
+This is truly one of the most remote and amazing wilderness waterways in Alaska.
+During the flight, you may see grizzlies or large herds of caribou.
+Land at the Charley River and hang out, or throw a line in for some fun grayling fishing.

 About Tok Air Service

 Tok Air Service is owned and operated by third-generation pilot Zack Knaebel, who started flying when he was just 11 years old.
-Exploring the Alaska wilderness, especially scouting places where no plane has ever landed, is exciting for the Fairbanks-born pilot.
+Exploring the Alaska wilderness, and scouting places where no plane has ever landed, is exciting for the Fairbanks-born pilot.
 Now a resident of Tok, Zack operates Tok Air Service with the goal of making the Alaska wilderness accessible and affordable to all visitors.
 As a pilot and a guide, Zack provides air taxi service, trip advice, and guidance for a variety of clients.
-Tok Air Service operates three types of small aircraft to accommodate small to large groups and different types of Bush flying needs.
+Tok Air Service operates three types of small aircraft to accommodate small to large groups, as well as different types of bush-flying needs.